marcos9966/rhumdapp/README.md

 git clone https://github.com/marcos9966/rhumdapp.git
 ```

-replace marcos9966 reference with your repository reference contained in file
+replace marcos9966 reference with your repository reference contained in the files
 main.go and route.go